Calipers: Vernier caliper

-The callipers in the diagram show a primary reading on the metric scale of about 2.475 cm (2.4 cm read from the main scale plus about 0.075 cm from the vernier scale).
+The calipers in the diagram show a primary reading on the metric scale of about 2.475 cm (2.4 cm read from the main scale plus about 0.075 cm from the vernier scale).

-Calipers often have a "zero point error": meaning that the callipers do not read 0.000 cm when the jaws are closed.
+Calipers often have a "zero point error": meaning that the calipers do not read 0.000 cm when the jaws are closed.
 The zero point error must always be subtracted from the primary reading.
-Let us assume these callipers have a zero-point error of 0.013 cm.
+Let us assume these calipers have a zero-point error of 0.013 cm.
 This would give us a length reading of 2.462 cm.